youfoundron/urbit-academy/app-school-i/01-arvo/README.md

 # Arvo

-This directory contains my response to sections from the [Hoon Syntax](https://docs.urbit.org/courses/hoon-school/B-syntax) portion of the App School I docs.
+This directory contains my response to sections from the [Avro](https://docs.urbit.org/courses/app-school/1-arvo) portion of the App School I docs.

 ## Sections